 Managing Depression Among Residents

-This is a measure of the percent of long-term care patients showing symptoms of depression.
-Many in the industry believe this is a reliable measure of resident quality of care.
+This metric is a measure of the percent of long-term stay patients who are demonstrating signs of depression.
+Many in the industry believe that this is a reasonable measure of quality of life.

 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term patients that were administered the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines critical to patient safety.
+This metric measures the percent of long-term residents that have received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient care.